Three Tips To Becoming a Productive Artist and Getting Things Done

 Being patient means moving at a pace that allows you to do what you need to do correctly.
 We all know the moment when we begin to rush.
 The marks that are going down just don’t look right, but we think “Oh, I’ll fix that later”.
 This lack of self-control will destroy your efficiency as an artist.

 Work at a pace that allows you to control the number of mistakes you make.
 You will always make mistakes as a painter, but if you could make three versus ten due to rushing, your productivity will rise.
 Paint at a pace that feels relaxed, not rushed.
-This will always help your work.
+This will always help your work as a productive artist.

 Knowledge, intent, and pace will streamline your painting process and help you to become a productive artist.
 Setting intentions for your painting means having a plan to get to the end goal.
 So having knowledge, intention, and then being patient will always bring you to where you want your painting to be.